ligurio/lunapark/README.md

 # lunapark

-is a set of fuzzing tests for C implementations of Lua runtime (PUC Rio Lua and LuaJIT).
+is a set of fuzzing tests and CBMC proofs for C implementations of Lua runtimes (PUC Rio Lua and LuaJIT).

 <details>
 <summary>If you are interested to know why it is called Lunapark</summary>